trippleflux/nxscripts/nxmydb/trunk/readme.txt

   Pool_Timeout
     - Seconds to wait for a connection to become available
     - Default: 5

+  Servers
+    - List of arrays containing server configurations.
+    - There must be at least one array in the list.
+The servers are cycled through in order if the primary host is unreachable.

   Sync
     - Synchronization of users and groups